The Mind, Body and Soul of Healthcare’s Consumer-Centric Transformation

 In today’s environment, patients are increasingly becoming “e-consumers” and that is a good thing.
-Despite its name, the e-consumer is not a technology term.
+Despite its name, e-consumer is not a technical term.
 The concept of the “e-patient,” was coined in the 1990s by the late Tom Ferguson, M.D., an American physician who advocated for increasing the role of the patient in managing their own healthcare.
 E-patients, he says, are empowered, engaged, equipped and enabled.
 While the concept of the e-patient is limited to direct interactions with healthcare organizations, we have expanded and evolved it into the e-consumer.
 Read more here.

 If healthcare organizations are to serve the e-consumer and engage, empower, equip and enable them, they too will need to make a shift by putting the consumer at the center of all they do.
-While most organizations believe they put the patient first, they face two common challenges:

 - Expanding from patient-first to consumer-first thinking.